 And the Virgin Islands requires teaching or counseling experience if the applicant doesn’t have or isn’t eligible to have a valid teaching certificate.

 Finally, four states require that applicants have a teaching certificate or license so they can be certified or licensed as a school counselor: Arkansas, Connecticut, Nebraska, and Rhode Island.
 North Dakota has rescinded this requirement.

-School counselors do have to take a national exam (the National Certified Counselor exam), which communicates to the counselor’s co-workers and to the public that they meet standards for counseling practice.
+A guidance counselor does have to take a national exam (the National Certified Counselor exam), which communicates to the counselor’s co-workers and to the public that they meet standards for counseling practice.
 The NCC exam and certification are given by the National Board of Certified Counselors (NBCC).
 Before they take and pass the NCC, counselors are required to take and pass the National Counseling Exam (NEC).

 For quite a few people who are required to obtain a license to practice in their professional field, they must also, in order to obtain a license to practice, show evidence of paid work experience.
 In some states, internship or practicum experience doesn’t suffice to fulfill this need for paid work experience.
 Thus, you might feel like you’re dealing with the old chicken and the egg analogy.
 Which comes first?

 There is a way through this dilemma for a guidance counselor who have not earned a full educators license: you could find a job as a counselor or therapist in another professional setting, such as a halfway house.
 You can earn a salary and some experience, and then go back to the licensing board, apply to take the exam, get your license, and apply for open school counseling positions.